user538295/swiftcompress/Documentation/ARCHITECTURE.md

 ## Next Steps for Development

-### ✅ Production Ready - Current Focus: Phase 4 Enhancements
+### ✅ All Phases Complete - Focus: Maintenance and Community

-1. **Use the CLI tool**: Build with `swift build` and test with real files and pipelines
+1. **Use the tool**: Build with `swift build -c release` and use in real-world scenarios
-2. **Batch operations**: Add support for compressing multiple files
+2. **Share with users**: Create releases, binaries, and Homebrew formula
-3. **Parallel compression**: Implement concurrent processing for multiple files
+3. **Gather feedback**: Monitor GitHub issues for bug reports and feature requests
 4. **CI/CD setup**: Configure GitHub Actions for automated testing
-5. **Documentation**: Enhance user guides with more examples
+5. **Documentation**: Create website or documentation site
-6. **Performance tuning**: Optimize compression parameters for different use cases
+6. **Community building**: Write blog posts, share on social media, engage with users

 ### For New Contributors